 American Red Cross (ARC): The ARC has responded to wildfires in the Panhandle.
 Due to the dynamic situation, some evacuation centers have been moved and others closed in response to evacuation orders.
-The ARC opened two shelters in Wellington and Boger.
-The American Red Cross and community partners have provided meals, snacks, and water.
+The ARC continues to operate one shelter and has opened two Disaster Emergency Distribution Centers in Canadian and Borger, respectively.
+The ARC and community partners have provided meals, snacks, and water.